dveleztx/Baseline-FastAPI-Stack-in-Minikube/README.md

 **NOTE**: Do not forget the `-n` argument for echo to remove newline characters.
 Failure to do so will cause frustrations.

-For the dockerconfigjson, you will need to hash the following, with the appropriate hash provided by GitLab.
-[Instructions](https://lionelmace.github.io/iks-lab/gitlab-registry.html) on to deploy a token for access to your GitLab.
+For the dockerconfigjson, you will need to hash the following, with the appropriate hash provided by GitHub.
+[Instructions](https://lionelmace.github.io/iks-lab/gitlab-registry.html) on to deploy a token for access to your GitHub.

+**NOTE**: The instructions above are for GitLab, but work the same as GitHub.
+The only thing you need to change is the registry location which is docker.pkg.github.com.

 ```
 {
     "auths": {
-		"registry.gitlab.com": {
+        "docker.pkg.github.com": {
-			"auth": "hashprovidedbygitlab"
+            "auth": "hashprovidedbygithub"
         }
     }
 }
 ```